 Senate retains oversight of the work of the Standing Committees via an annual report from the Senate Standing Committee Conveners.
 At each Ordinary meeting, Senate also receives and can comment upon an update on each Senate Standing Committee.
-Standing Committees normally meet around 5 times per year, and though they can meet more frequently if required.
+Standing Committees normally meet around 5 times per year, and though they can meet more frequently if the business they are considering requires this.